On triples of ideal chambers in A2-buildings: Preliminaries

-\subsection{Spherical buildings of type \texorpdfstring{$\typeA_{\N-1}$}{A\_{N-1}} and associated projective spaces}
+\subsection{Spherical buildings of type \texorpdfstring{$A_{\N-1}$}{A\_{N-1}} and associated projective spaces}

 See \cite[\S 6]{Tits74}.
-A spherical building $\B$ of type $\typeA_{\N-1}$ is the building of flags of an associated projective space $\PP=\PP(\B)$ of dimension $\N-1$.
+A spherical building $\B$ of type $A_{\N-1}$ is the building of flags of an associated projective space $\PP=\PP(\B)$ of dimension $\N-1$.
 For $d=0,1,\ldots,\N-1$, the set of linear subspaces of dimension $d$ of $\PP$ identifies with the subset of vertices of type $d+1$ of $\B$.
-In particular, the projective space $\PP$ itself is identified with the set of vertices of type $1$ of $\B$.
-Note that the set of vertices of type $\N-1$ is then identified with the dual projective space $\PP^*$.
+In particular, the projective space $\PP$ itself is identified with the set of vertices of type $1$ of $\B$, and the dual projective space $\PP^*$ is identified with the set of vertices of type $\N-1$.

 In the algebraic case, that is when $\B$ is the spherical building of flags of some vector space $\V$ of dimension $\N$ over a field $\KK$, then $\PP=\PV$.